kevintram/4AnimeLinkGenerator/README.md

 Simple program for generating direct video links to 4anime's database.
 Can also download the videos.

 Directions for Non-Unix OS:
-1. Download and run the [jar](https://github.com/kevintram/4AnimeLinkGenerator/releases/download/v2/4AnimeLinkGenerator.jar) file in the latest release
+1. Download and run the [jar](https://github.com/kevintram/4AnimeLinkGenerator/releases/download/v2/4AnimeLinkGenerator.jar) file in the latest release.
+If you're having trouble opening the jar file, look it up.
-2. Find the first episode of your desired Anime on [4anime](https://4anime.to/)
+2. Find the first episode of your desired Anime on [4anime](https://4anime.to/).
-3. Click the download button to redirect you to the episode's .mp4 file
+3. Click the download button to redirect you to the episode's .mp4 file.
-4. Copy the link of the .mp4 file paste it into the program
+4. Copy the link of the .mp4 file paste it into the program.

 Directions for Unix OS:
-1. Download source code
+1. Download the source code.
-2. Run the executable named "4AnimeLinkGenerator" located in the top level folder
+2. Run the executable named "4AnimeLinkGenerator" located in the top level folder.
-3. Find the first episode of your desired Anime on [4anime](https://4anime.to/)
+3. Find the first episode of your desired Anime on [4anime](https://4anime.to/).
-4. Click the download button to redirect you to the episode's .mp4 file
+4. Click the download button to redirect you to the episode's .mp4 file.
-5. Copy the link of the .mp4 file paste it into the program
+5. Copy the link of the .mp4 file paste it into the program.